-There were four regularly scheduled meetings of the Board of Directors during fiscal year 1996.
+There were four regularly scheduled meetings of the Board of Directors during fiscal year 1997.
 The Board has established Audit and Compensation committees.
-Mr. Elmer L. Jacobs is Chairman of the Audit Committee and the other member is Donald A. Halliday.
-Donald A. Halliday is Chairman of the Compensation Committee and Elmer L. Jacobs is the other member.
-Both committees met in November, 1996, which was after the fiscal year end of September 30, 1996.
-No incumbent director attended fewer than 75% of the aggregate of (1) the total number of meetings of the board of directors held during fiscal year 1996 and (2) the total number of meetings held by all committees of the board on which he served during fiscal year 1996.
+Mr. Elmer L. Jacobs is Chairman of the Audit Committee and the other member was Donald A. Halliday.
+Donald A. Halliday served as Chairman of the Compensation Committee and Elmer L. Jacobs is the other member.
+Both committees met in November, 1997, which was after the fiscal year end of September 30, 1997.
+No incumbent director attended fewer than 75% of the aggregate of (1) the total number of meetings of the board of directors held during fiscal year 1997 and (2) the total number of meetings held by all committees of the board on which he served during fiscal year 1997.